Computation of the classifying ring of formal modules: Introduction and review of some known facts

-I am grateful to D. Ravenel for teaching me a great deal about formal modules and homotopy theory when I was a graduate student.
-I also found the SAGE computer algebra package quite helpful when I was preparing the number-theoretic results in~\cref{number rings subsection}.
+The author is grateful to Doug Ravenel for teaching him a great deal about formal modules and homotopy theory when the author was a graduate student.
+The author also found the Sage and Magma computer algebra systems, \cite{sagemath66} and \cite{MR1484478}, quite helpful while preparing the number-theoretic results in \cref{number rings subsection}.
+Finally, the author is most grateful to the editor who handled this paper, Eric Friedlander, and to the anonymous referee for their tremendous persistence and patience with an author who took a bafflingly long time to make revisions.